judsonlmoore/judsonlmoore.com/_posts/travel/destinations/germany/2015-01-17-bruhl-walking-tour.markdown

 ---
 title:			A Walk Through Brühl's Countryside and Palaces
-categories:		germany
+categories:		['travel guide']
 tags:
+  - europe
+  - germany
   - brühl
-  - travel guide
 excerpt:		Brühl Germany is a quaint and peaceful town surrounded by palaces, historic estates and wonderful walking paths.
 Join me on my walk through Brühl!
 image:			/assets/images/2015/10/IMG_4683.jpg
 ---

 I recently had the chance to reunite with a dear friend in his hometown of Brühl Germany.
 Mark and I worked together in [Kyrgyzstan]({{ site.url }}/kyrgyzstan/) to develop skills of journalists and media professionals.
-His trainings are one of the reasons why [KyrgyzMedia.com](http://KyrgyzMedia.com) has become so sustainable over the years, so clearly I am very grateful for his skill and friendship!
+His trainings are one of the reasons why [kyrgyzmedia.kg](http://kyrgyzmedia.kg) has become so sustainable over the years, so clearly I am very grateful for his skill and friendship!

 ## First Impressions of Brühl